Axdeo/PetClinic_MicroService_DevOps/README.md

     spring-petclinic-visits-services/ - Source code & DockerFile for the Visits microservice. spring-petclinic-customers-services/ - Source code & DockerFile for the Customers microservice.
     K8S/ - Objects & Helms charts for deploy in K8S
+    CICD/ BuildSpec files for the builds of AWS CodePipeline

 ## Starting services locally with docker-compose
 In order to start entire infrastructure using Docker, you have to build images by executing `./mvnw clean install -P buildDocker` from a project root.
 Once images are ready, you can start them with a single command